 Speaking of essays, most colleges on the Common Application have school-specific supplements, with additional questions and essays.
 Since each essay should be tailored to the school (again, this is where research is key!), a lot of time will be spent writing, editing, and revising essays.
 With 2-3 additional essays per school, this adds up to A LOT of writing if you’re applying to dozens of colleges.

 Even if you start all these applications in the summer, with such a high volume of colleges to apply to, all of this essay-writing will spill over into senior year – a time when students should really be focusing on their grades and extracurriculars.
 Theoretically, a student’s senior year should be the most academically challenging, and since colleges look for students to improve grades or maintain already high marks, it’s important not to let other things like excessive application essays take away from time that should be spent on current schoolwork.

 The college application process is already stressful enough without adding a layer of additional, and sometimes unnecessary applications.
 Students shouldn’t apply to colleges they don’t intend to enroll in just to rack up acceptances.
 Not only does this create more application stress, it also takes spaces away from students who really want to attend that particular college.
 It can also get very expensive.
 Application fees are not cheap and only those who need them most are able to get application fee waivers.

-Instead, work with your college counselor to build a small, balanced list of colleges that you really want to attend.
+Instead, work with your online college counselor to build a small, balanced list of colleges that you really want to attend.
 Focus your energy on doing comprehensive research on these colleges, identifying the academic and social aspects of the school where you’d be a good-fit.
 If you start early and plan ahead, you can get a majority of your applications done before the start of senior year, leaving you time to focus on your senior year courses.
 A smart application strategy like this will leave you with some great acceptances come spring, without having to submit dozens of applications in the process.